Raghav-26491/PRODIGY_WD_01/README.md

 # Features
 User-Friendly Interface: The navigation menu offers intuitive links to different sections, making it easy for users to find relevant information.

-Live Updates: Get real-time race updates, statistics, and team insights directly from the dashboard.

 Comprehensive Content: Explore a wide range of topics, including circuit information, team services, driver insights, fan engagement, race history, schedule, and ticketing options.

 Responsive Design: The application is designed to be responsive, ensuring a seamless experience across various devices and screen sizes.